aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pivotformatcondition/_index.md

 ```

-Get and set rule type for the pivot table condition format .
+rule type for the pivot table condition format .

 **Returns:**
 int